nickyhajal/world-domination-summit/_content/academies.md

 	<div class="collapsable-content">
 	Monday, July 13, 2015 from 9:00 AM to 12:00 PM
 		<h4>Summary</h4>
 		If you have ever come to WDS before, you know that by Sunday evening, your head is full of 100 exciting ideas.
 Once you get home, and during the year that follows, how many of these ideas do you ship?
-In this working laboratory, Pam and Rob will help you organize and prioritize ideas, create simple yet effective plans, identify and conspire with peers who will help you get your work done, and send you home with clarity and purpose.
+In this working laboratory, Pam and Rob will help you organize and prioritize ideas, create simple yet effective plans, identify and conspire with peers who will help you get your work done, and send you home with clarity and purpose.<p></p>

 You will come away from this academy with: A clear definition of your values and priorities.
 A short list of your most exciting and valuable ideas from WDS.
 A project plan for at least one project you want to ship this year.
 Best practices from serial shippers.
 A list of fellow WDS'ers who are willing to help you build and ship your project.
 Hilarity, good will, energy, enthusiasm and confidence.
 <h4><a href="https://www.eventbrite.com/e/wds-academy-how-to-take-action-after-wds-tickets-16503325892" target="_blank">Register for How to Take Action After WDS</a></h4>